 - The first step on the way to change is the deeper understanding of social relations, so most of our introductory programs help participants develop a critical analysis of social inequalities.

 - We also need to know what tools we can use to take action for a more just society.
 Many of our training courses are about concrete methods of advocacy and organizing, campaign skills, communications about social (in)justice as well as ways to understand and assert our rights and interests as citizens.

 - The depoliticization of citizens and community organizations is a barrier to reclaiming democracy in an increasingly authoritarian state.
 Many of our educational activities including workshops, training courses, conferences, film clubs and roundtable discussions aim to break down the prejudices and fear around politics and support the political engagement of progressive grassroots organizations and social movements.

-- Change can be achieved by a well-functioning group, so some of our trainings are about the internal operation and sustainability of organizations and social movements.
+- Change can be achieved by well-functioning groups and social movements, so some of our trainings address the democratic operation and sustainability of organizations.

 Publications and knowledge production

 We find it important to have progressive and easily accessible literature in Hungarian that supports our mission and activities.
 We write and edit books and articles and produce educational materials related to advocacy, critical pedagogy, participatory action research and the organization of groups and collectives.
 So far, we have produced the following publications, most of which are available both online and offline in Hungarian: